Ashok0/EnderalVREssentials/README.md

 - Delete ESP files.
 - Remove DynDOLOD folders (which contain billboards) as DynDOLOD generates its own superior billboards.

+[**Elsopa - HD Medieval Anvil SE v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/48825?tab=files): New Model And Textures For The Anvil .
+The Hammer And Tongs .
+Performance Friendly.
+Ultra Immersive.
+All Resolutions.
+No ESP.

 [**High Poly Project v4.95**](https://www.nexusmods.com/skyrimspecialedition/mods/12029): An on going process to improve the models of the game with more polygons , UV edits or just replace them all together.
 SMIM was the inspiration and the lack of similar mods led me to make this.
 - Should be installed with a Custom Install.
 Skip "Farmhouse Stone Walls" as these are better replaced by seperate mods.
 Skip "Whiterun Clutter", "Smelter Coal", "Furniture", "Plants", and "Riften 3D Leaves" as these at a minimum are incompatible with Enderal VR and can cause purple texture glitches.